-In phase four "care receiving", healthcare professionals assess the success of nutritional therapy with the patient and document this process.
-This phase is essential to preserve the relationship between patients and healthcare professionals.
-The ethical element in this phase is responsiveness, which refers to the receiver's responsiveness to the nutritional care.
-This means the way the patient or the family/caregiver perceive the care [21,24].
+In phase 4, "care receiving," HCPs assess the success of nutritional therapy with the patient and document this process.
+This phase is essential to preserve the relationship between patients and HCPs.
+The ethical element in this phase is responsiveness, which refers to the receiver's responsiveness to the nutrition care, meaning the way the patient or the family/caregiver perceive the care.^{21,24}

-According to the ethics of care, the realization of a complete nutritional care process by the healthcare professional means they are responding to the vulnerability of the patient.
-Finally, the fifth phase is "caring with", which highlights the role of institutions in the organizational structures for providing nutritional care.
+According to the ethics of care, the realization of a complete nutritional care process by the HCP means they are responding to the vulnerability of the patient.

+Finally, the fifth phase is "caring with," which highlights the role of institutions in the organizational structures for providing nutritional care.
 The ethical element in this phase is solidarity and support.

-The ethics of care highlights two key considerations [26].
-First, the care concerns a human being who is suffering from a pathological condition that we are able to treat or prevent.
-Second, when we take care of someone, this it means that we care about the emotional, social and psychological dimensions.
-Consequently, care is not only a matter of supplying a treatment in order to alleviate or to cure but is also a matter of humanity.
-In that sense, nutritional therapy, as a medical therapy, is capable (most of the time) to cure or prevent malnutrition and help recover from disease but it is also supporting basic nutrient feeding which is essential to survival.
-This approach also implies that ethically, the best decision for the patient must be taken and this may include, under certain circumstances, the decision not to feed (i.e in the case where nutrition is considered a futile therapy).
-In the latter context, any technological or legal obstacles to the application of ethical decisions should be anticipated if possible and resolved [21].
+The ethics of care highlights two key considerations26: (1) The care concerns a human being who is suffering from a pathological condition that we are able to treat or prevent, and (2) when we take care of someone, it means that we care about the emotional, social, and psychological dimensions.
+Consequently, care is not only a matter of supplying a treatment to alleviate or to cure but also a matter of humanity.
+In that sense, nutritional therapy, as a medical therapy, is capable (most of the time) to cure or prevent malnutrition and help recover from disease, but it also supports basic nutrient feeding, which is essential to survival.
+This approach also implies that ethically, the best decision for the patient must be taken and this may include, under certain circumstances, the decision not to feed (ie, in the case in which nutrition is considered a futile therapy).
+In the latter context, any technological or legal obstacles to the application of ethical decisions should be anticipated, if possible, and resolved.21